Brusca01/Brusca01/README.md

-# Ciao! 👋 Sono uno studente di MSc in Computer Science
+# Msc Computer Science Student at the University of Insubria

 I'm an MSc Computer Science student at the University of Insubria.
 I am passionate about software engineering, machine learning, cybersecurity, and artificial intelligence.
 I am always seeking new challenges and opportunities to grow in the field of technology!